ExponentialEntertainment/grunt-kopper-serverless/README.md

 cgi-node is located at [cgi](/cgi/cgi-node.min.cgi) or at https://github.com/UeiRicho/cgi-node

 Copy this file into your lambdas folder directory along with [app.js](/cgi/app.js).

+Replace REAPLACE-cgi-node.min.cgi file with cgi-node from /cgi folder in this repo.
+Then replace the NODE_EXECUTABLE_PATH and TEMP_PATH values.

 Change `'api'` in app.js to to whatever file you named your api definition file.
 The router uses require() to include it.

 Then set up your apache directory directive like this: